Skip to content

 Restoring for an upgrade means that we create tables that have differences to the original tables, but they are populated using the same data.

 --exclude-missing-tables means that any tables that are missing when performing a restore is ignored.
 Normally the restore will fail if it tries to insert or change data in a table that haven’t been created before the restore of data starts.
-In a similar fashion we have --exclude-missing-columns that ensures that fields that have been removed are ignored when importing the data from the backup.
+Similarly, we have --exclude-missing-columns that ensures that fields that have been removed are ignored when importing the data from the backup.

 The parameter --lossy-conversions is set to indicate that it is ok to lose information in a field when inserting data from the backup.
 Examples could be converting from integer to unsigned integer, changing to strings of shorter length.